The lymphoid tissue-specific proteome

 CD5L encodes a protein that is involved in lipid synthesis and is expressed by macrophages.
 It is mainly expressed in lymphoid tissues and involved in inflammatory responses from infections or atherosclerosis.
 CD5L is believed to induce lipolysis during obesity and inflammation in adipose tissue.
 This in turn can lead to insulin resistance and other metabolic diseases.
 CD5L works as a metabolic switch in T helper 17 cells by regulating the transcription of nuclear receptors ROR-gamma (RORC) that will have negative effects on downstream metabolism.

-The gene NOS3 encodes for nitric oxide, which is a reactive free radical that acts as a biologic mediator in several processes, including neurotransmission and antimicrobial and antitumoral activities.
+The gene NOS3 encodes for nitric oxide synthase 3, an enzyme that produces nitric oxide, a reactive free radical that acts as a biologic mediator in several processes, including neurotransmission and antimicrobial and antitumoral activities.
 Nitric oxide is synthesized from L-arginine by nitric oxide synthases.
 Variations in this gene are associated with susceptibility to coronary spasm.
 IHC shows cytoplasmic expression in endothelial cells, most abundant in the spleen.